 Hydrocodone is a narcotic painkiller that contains synthetic opium.
-It is sold under the names Vicodin, Lorcet, and Lortab.
-Hydrocodone affects dopamine levels in the brain, changing how the central nervous system reacts to pain.
+It is sold under the names Vicodin, Lorcet and Lortab.
+Hydrocodone affects dopamine levels in the brain, changing how the central nervous system (CNS) reacts to pain.
 Although it can be a lifesaver for people who need help managing pain, it can be deadly for people who abuse it to get high.

 Prescription drug abuse is defined by the following behaviors:

 - Taking your own medication at a dosage or in a way other than how it was prescribed